sunlightlabs/django-locksmith/README.rst

 If using ``locksmith.mongoauth`` a collection named ``locksmith.keys`` will be created with '_id', 'status', and 'email' fields.

-When a user passes a key to your API you should check if such an ``ApiKey`` object exists and if it is active (ie. status='A') before serving the request.
+If using either of these apps, when a user passes a key to your API you should check if such an ``ApiKey`` object exists and if it is active (ie. status='A') before serving the request.
 This check is handled automatically if you are using the provided ``APIKeyMiddleware``.

+``locksmith.lightauth`` has no models or collections, but does require that a Django cache backend be configured if using the supplied middleware.
+To manually check whether a key is valid, a ``check_key`` function is supplied in ``locksmith.lightauth.common``.
+Note that its results aren't automatically cached, so you may want to cache them if you anticipate checking the same key repeatedly.

 Reporting Statistics
 --------------------